Jo5629/jo5629-lifesteal-mod/README.md

 - You can withdraw hearts using the  `/withdraw [<hearts>]` command.
   - The command requires the `withdraw` privilege.
 - You can bring a banned player back through using a revive lantern.
-- Hearts and revive lanterns are craftable.
+- Depending on the game, hearts and revive lanterns are craftable.
+- **Some functionality will be disabled if `enable_damage` is disabled or not found.**

 ## API